Frank Bell (RAF airman): Biography

 Born George Stanley Bell in Margate, Kent, he had joined the Territorial Force in 1914 and was subsequently called up at the outbreak of World War I. In December 1914 he requested compassionate leave in order to visit his father, who was dying of tuberculosis.
 Permission was refused, so Bell deserted.
 However, in January 1915, he re-enlisted in the Royal Welsh Fusiliers under the name of Frank William Bell, falsifying both his name and date of birth.

+Service in the RFC

-In mid-1915 he transferred to the Royal Flying Corps as an Observer/Machine Gunner in No. 9 Squadron RFC.
+In mid-1915 Bell transferred to the Royal Flying Corps as an Observer/Machine Gunner in No. 9 Squadron RFC.
 In his log book he signed his name as G. W. Bell and his military records show an earlier date of birth.

-Bell scored his first victory on 25 July 1918 while flying in a DH.9 of 49 Squadron RAF, with pilot Lieutenant Arthur Rowe Spurling, shooting down a Fokker D.VII fighter over Mont-Notre-Dame.
+Bell scored his first victory on 25 July 1918 while flying in a DH.9 of No. 49 Squadron RAF, with pilot Lieutenant Arthur Rowe Spurling, shooting down a Fokker D.VII fighter over Mont-Notre-Dame.

 On 23 August 1918, which was Bell's 21st birthday, Bell and Spurling were returning from a bombing mission in their DH.9 when they became separated from their squadron in cloud.
 After some time Spurling descended, believing that he must have crossed the front lines.
 Seeing an airfield below he prepared to land, only to see a formation of thirty enemy aircraft rising towards him.
 Only then did Spurling and Bell realize that they were still over German territory.
 Spurling dived through the middle of the formation, destroying one aircraft and seeing two more spin out of control.
 Bell also shot down two more aircraft, before they made their escape.
 Spurling was awarded the Distinguished Flying Cross, largely on the strength of this action, and Bell was awarded the Distinguished Flying Medal.

-His logbook records that Bell was hospitalized in Boulogne from 24 August and was returned to England on the 28th.
-In September he was assigned to No. 11 Squadron RAF.